-Our road trip itinerary guide to Tasmania is filled with tips and advice on things to do, see and how to travel Tasmania on a budget.
-This itinerary is aimed at people thinking about self-driving the East Coast.
+Our Tasmania Road Trip itinerary is filled with tips and advice on things to do, see and how to travel Tasmania on a budget.
+This Tasmania Road Trip Itinerary is aimed at people thinking about self-driving the East Coast.

 Tasmania Self Drive Itinerary